-Emergency relief services are delivered by community organisations and help people address immediate basic needs in times of crisis.
-Emergency relief supports people experiencing financial distress or hardship and who have limited means or resources to help them alleviate their financial crisis.
+Emergency relief services are delivered by community organisations to support people who are experiencing financial distress or hardship and who have limited means or resources to help them alleviate their financial crisis.

-People accessing emergency relief typically have a low or no income, making them vulnerable to financial shock such as high utility bills.
-Others need support as a result of an unforeseen or life changing event such as illness or family violence.
+People accessing emergency relief typically have a low or no income.
+This makes them vulnerable to financial shock such as high utility bills.
+Others may need support due to an unforeseen or life changing event such as illness or family violence.

 Emergency relief organisations can be the first point of contact for an individual with complex needs, allowing for referral to more intensive support such as: